jamesshore/simplebuild/README.md

 Examples
 -------

 The following examples use Simplebuild modules to lint and test some code.
-Note how Simplebuild adapts to provide clean, idiomatic solutions specific to each tool.
+Note how Simplebuild adapts to provide clean, idiomatic solutions for each tool.

 ### Grunt